 VPNArea has servers in 60 countries, and is reasonably fast, so it’s a pretty good option for streaming anything online.
 This one does well in the speed tests, and it even works in China.

 HideMyAss is another VPN that works reasonably well with Netflix.
-Sometimes their servers can get a little overwhelmed and the connection speed can suffer, but the sheer global splay of HideMyAss’s network makes them a good option.
+Sometimes its servers can get a little overwhelmed and the connection speed can suffer, but the sheer global splay of HideMyAss’s network makes it a good option.